 The police and prosecutors often side with the alleged victim in domestic violence cases.
 If there is any evidence that you assaulted a family member, spouse, or partner, you could be facing serious criminal charges.

 However, there may be one or more effective and viable defenses to domestic violence charges.
-Our Fort Worth domestic violence lawyers develop a defense strategy that gives you the best chance of beating the charges.
+Our domestic violence attorneys develop a defense strategy that gives you the best chance of beating the charges.
 Potential defenses to family violence charges in Texas include:

 You may be able to justify your actions if you were acting in self-defense or defending someone else.
 The court will review the evidence to determine if you were in imminent danger of injury or harm and if your actions were necessary to protect yourself or someone else.